Urethral Diverticulum (UD)

 How is Urethral Diverticulum Treated?

 Now, the most important part—TREATMENT.
-I don’t want you suffering in silence, so listen carefully!
+I don’t want you suffering in silence, so listen carefully.
+And yes, all of these treatments are available right here in Jaipur.

 Medications (For Symptom Relief)

 If UD is small and not causing symptoms, I may suggest regular monitoring without immediate treatment.
-However, I always advise my patients to stay alert for any changes in symptoms.
+However, I always advise my patients in Jaipur to stay alert for any changes in symptoms.

 Medications